History of San Francisco State University: 21st century

 Also in 2017, a group of Jewish students and local residents accused SFSU of encouraging antisemitism and excluding Jewish student pro-Israel activist groups from campus activities.
 The students filed two lawsuits focusing on the disruption of a speech by Jerusalem mayor Nir Barkat in 2016.
 One suit was dismissed by a federal judge in 2018.
 Another lawsuit was settled in 2019 and included provisions for a $200,000 university fund to promote viewpoint diversity, a new coordinator of Jewish Student Life position for at least four years, and an independent consultant to review the university's non-discrimination policies.

 In May 2019, Lynn Mahoney became the first woman to become president of San Francisco State in a permanent capacity.
 Mary Ward had served as an acting president in the summer of 1927, after the death of Archibald Anderson.

 On September 23, 2020, SFSU faculty Rabab Abdulhadi and Tomomi Kinukawa hosted a discussion on Zoom titled "Whose Narratives?
 Gender, Justice, and Resistance."
 The event's speakers included Leila Khaled, a Palestinian political activist and plane hijacker, and Laura Whitehorn, an American political activist and domestic bomber.
 Zoom and YouTube canceled the broadcast due to Khaled's history of violent actions towards civilians.
 Facebook also removed a page for the event.
 President Lynn Mahoney wrote a letter about the incident.
 A second event titled "Whose Narratives?
 What Free Speech for Palestine?" was scheduled for April 23, 2021, and was also blocked.
 The event had nine speakers scheduled, including Khaled, Whitehorn, and Sekou Odinga, an activist and former Black Panther.

 In 2022, the new Downtown Campus opened on the fifth floor and a part of the 12th floor of 160 Spear St., replacing the Downtown Campus at 835 Market Street.
 The campus now only occupies the fifth floor.

 In 2023, San Francisco State University launched an investigation into Maziar Behrooz, a history professor, after a student complained he had shown a depiction of Muhammad while teaching a class on the history of the Islamic world.
 The investigation was strongly criticized by the Foundation for Individual Rights and Expression (FIRE) as an "unacceptable — and unconstitutional" violation of academic freedom.
 The university continued its investigation despite FIRE's letter urging it to stop.

 In Fall 2024, the Science & Engineering Innovation Center opened.
 The center includes a new 125,000 square-foot building and a renovated 54,000 square-foot building.
 West Grove Commons, a new freshmen dorm building, also opened in this semester.

+In 2025, a closure of the Romberg Tiburon Campus was announced, but it was later paused after a fundraising campaign raised millions.
+It was announced in August 2026 that the campus would close by the end of September.

+Also in 2026, Cesar Chavez's name was removed from the Student Center due to sexual misconduct allegations against the activist surfacing.

-Demonstrations of 2023 and 2024
+Demonstrations of the 2020s

 Hundreds of students walked out and rallied at San Francisco State's Malcolm X Plaza on October 25, 2023.